-IBM DS8880 Encryption for data at rest and Transparent Cloud Tiering (DS8000 Release 8.5)
+IBM DS8000 Encryption for data at rest, Transparent Cloud Tiering, and Endpoint Security (DS8000 Release 9.0)

-IBM experts recognize the need for data protection, both from hardware or software failures, and also from physical relocation of hardware, theft, and retasking of existing hardware.
+IBM® experts recognize the need for data protection, both from hardware or software failures, and from physical relocation of hardware, theft, and retasking of existing hardware.

-The IBM DS8880 supports encryption-capable hard disk drives (HDDs) and flash drives.
-These Full Disk Encryption (FDE) drive sets are used with key management services that are provided by IBM Security Key Lifecycle Manager software or Gemalto SafeNet KeySecure to allow encryption for data at rest on a DS8880.
+The IBM DS8000® supports encryption-capable hard disk drives (HDDs) and flash drives.
+These Full Disk Encryption (FDE) drive sets are used with key management services that are provided by IBM Security Key Lifecycle Manager software or Gemalto SafeNet KeySecure to allow encryption for data at rest.
 Use of encryption technology involves several considerations that are critical for you to understand to maintain the security and accessibility of encrypted data.

 Table of contents